Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/quick_start.md

 Once installed the requirements, it is possible to use the connector by following these steps:
 - Load files on the same machine running the spark job
-- Modify the `connectorconf.py` file in the repository to set up the IP address and port for both the HTTP Server and the multi-threading socket.
+- Modify the `connectorconf.py` file in the repository and search for the **ReceiverConfiguration** class to set up the IP address and port for both the HTTP Server and the multi-threading socket.
    - If your PySpark job is running in a docker container, make sure that both the server and multi-thread socket *IP addresses* are the same of that container
    - **Don't use the same (address, port) couple for the HTPP Server and the Sockets**
-   -  Currently, the user has to make sure that the chosen ports are free.
-In future versions, automatic port setting is evaluated for the multi-thread socket.
    -  The "REQUEST_COMPLETENESS" field in this file allow the user to choose if obtain a raw body (JSON Format) or the whole request (with HTTP Headers) to work with a NGSIEvent Object
    -  The SOCKET_BUFFER field allow the user to increment the socket buffer to match his needs.
    -  The MAX_CONCURRENT_CONNECTIONS field allow the user to set the maximum concurrent connections of the main socket.
-It is suggested to keep this number sufficiently high. **Please, remember that the number of effective concurrent connections is MAX_CONCURRENT_CONNECTIONS - 1 since 1 connection is reserved by the pyspark socket.**
+It is suggested to keep this number sufficiently high. **Please, remember that the number of EFFECTIVE_CONCURRENT CONNECTIONS = (MAX_CONCURRENT_CONNECTIONS - 1) since 1 connection is reserved by the pyspark socket.**
 - Make a subscription to the Orion Broker, inserting the same HTTP server address and port you chose for the configuration file.
 - Import all PySpark functions needed for starting the Spark Streaming:
 ```python